It’s unlikely you will become a millionaire when you sell backyard chicken eggs.

 - Jumbo – 2.5oz

-Farm gate sales are exempt from grading.
+Farmgate sales are exempt from grading.

 You cannot use ‘brand name’ egg cartons since you are not selling the ‘brand’ eggs.

-If you plan on making this a regular occurrence, you might consider putting a label on the carton with your name, address and phone number.
+If you plan on making this a regular occurrence, you might consider putting a label on the carton with your name, address, and phone number.

-Where Can You Sell Your Eggs?
+Where Can You Sell Chicken Eggs?

 You need to know who your potential customers are.

-If you have a neighbor who is a bit ‘iffy’ about having hens next door, bribery usually works so ‘donate’ them some eggs once every couple of weeks.
+If you have a neighbor who is a bit ‘iffy’ about having hens next door, bribery usually works, so ‘donate’ them some eggs once every couple of weeks.

 But, if you have more eggs to sell, you will need to start looking further afield.

-In my experience though, the best advertising is of course word of mouth.
+In my experience, though, the best advertising is, of course, word of mouth.

-If your eggs are tasty, reasonably priced and local, you will probably have more customers than eggs, especially in the winter months.
+If your eggs are tasty, reasonably priced, and local, you will probably have more customers than eggs, especially in the winter months.

-Setting up a Roadside Stand
+Setting up a Roadside Stand to Sell Chicken Eggs

 Before you start, think about other roadside stands you have seen.

 Would you have bought from them?
-Why did you buy from them – more importantly why didn’t you buy from them?
+Why did you buy from them – more importantly, why didn’t you buy from them?

-If you want customers to come to your door, make sure you say something like ‘knock on the back door’ – it gives the idea that they are welcome and also gives direction!
+If you want customers to come to your door, make sure you say something like ‘knock on the back door’ – it gives the idea that they are welcome and gives direction!
 No one wants to be poking around looking for someone to buy the eggs from!

-Many consumers these days are aware of the terrible conditions in which hens are kept in the commercial world and will buy local, free range eggs whenever possible.
+Many consumers these days are aware of the terrible conditions in which hens are kept in the commercial world and will buy local, free-range eggs whenever possible.

 I generally sell mine to cover the cost of their feed.

-Pricing will also have to take into account the local availability of your product.
-If you live in town, folks may pay more for fresh laid eggs.
+Pricing will also have to consider the local availability of your product.
+Folks may pay more for freshly laid eggs if you live in town.
 In some rural areas where almost everyone has chickens, you may have to sell them cheaper.

-If you can get a small local restaurant or bakery to buy all your eggs that is a bonus and a good start for your small business.
+If you can get a small local restaurant or bakery to buy all your eggs, that is a bonus and a good start for your small business.

 Finally, we need to touch on the legalities of selling eggs to the public.
 In a nutshell, small private sales from your home are typically exempt from licensing.

-Each state in the US is different and the UK and Canada also have licensing systems in place which you will need to comply with (if you sell there).
+Each state in the US is different, and the UK and Canada also have licensing systems in place, which you will need to comply with (if you sell there).

-For example, in NY state you will only need a business license if you have over 1000 dozen eggs to sell per year!
+For example, you will only need a business license in NY state if you have over 1000 dozen eggs to sell per year!

 Links to your local state requirements can be found here: www.nerous.org.

-In general, the rules are not too onerous for the backyard seller, it only gets complicated once you decide you want to make it a business.
+In general, the rules are not too onerous for the backyard seller.
+It only gets complicated once you decide you want to make it a business.

-Every penny helps and if you stash the cash in a separate container, you will be pleasantly surprised at how quickly it adds up!
+Every penny helps, and if you stash the cash in a separate container, you will be pleasantly surprised at how quickly it adds up!

 Do your research, enjoy making your farm stand and enjoy the pocket money generated by your ladies.
 Who knows?
 You might make enough to buy some more chickens!

-Let us know in the comments below if you sell your eggs and how much for…
+Let us know in the comments below if you sell your eggs and how much.